 - Garbage was not a problem to the villagers who were not offended by the sight of it

-May 15, 2018-May is the peak time for climbers to make attempts on Everest.
+May is the peak time for climbers to make attempts on Everest.
 This year, 29 teams are aiming to achieve the ascent.
 Under the rules established by the Nepal government in 2014, each team member has to bring back at least 8 kg of rubbish that he or she has generated to prevent Everest from becoming the ‘highest waste tip in the world’.
 Everything we do, eat, drink or make produces rubbish.
 Plastic and rubbish pollution degrade the environment and our oceans, spoil tourist attractions and pose serious health hazards.

 In my travels over the last 10 years in Nepal, Malaysia, Indonesia, Australia, New Zealand and the UK, I have seen how people deal with rubbish.
 Most is swept up daily and put into plastic bags, which when full are placed in an area outside the house for later collection and disposal.
 In Indonesia, where I lived for a month in 2008 in a remote village in the dry south of the island of Sulawesi, I collected the rubbish into plastic bags and stored these against an external wall.
 By the next day, these bags had been torn open by some animal and the contents scattered again, by the animal and the wind, across the ground.